 2. The Main Body or Argument

 This paragraph should be divided into more than one paragraph.
 The main body should continue in line with the introduction, detailing out the reasons for your opinion, supporting it with relevant examples and explanation.
-Vocabulary you can use for it is:
+Wondering what is the best vocabulary for IELTS writing task 2?
+Well here’s a list you can use:

 - In my opinion